Conservation Designations for UK Taxa

 best to use it please look at the spreadsheet guidance.

-The Conservation Designations spreadsheet has been updated in
+The Conservation Designations spreadsheet had a big update in

-and Countryside Act, Section 42 of the NERC Act (Wales) and the
+Act, Section 42 of the NERC Act (Wales) and the Habitats Directive.

-Habitats Directive.
-Three new red lists have been added: British
+Three new red lists have been added: British Lichens and

 Further details and a full